BodenmillerGroup/gutenTAG/README.md

 #### 3. Processing

-Full processing of the pre-processed MALDI-imaging data can be performed using the `peakDetection`, `metapeakGeneration` and `getIntensityDF` functions in series.
+Full processing of the pre-processed MALDI-imaging data can be performed using the `peakDetection`, `metapeakGeneration` and `assignMetapeaks` functions in series.

 The first step of processing is to identify peaks in the pre-processed spectra.
 This function is essentially a wrapper for `Cardinal::peakPick`.